 Install via ClawdBot CLI:

-clawdbot install Wscats/who-is-actorGrade Fair — based on market validation, documentation quality, package completeness, maintenance status, and authenticity signals.
+clawdbot install wscats/who-is-actorGrade Good — based on market validation, documentation quality, package completeness, maintenance status, and authenticity signals.

 Accesses sensitive credential files or environment variables